Hiring + recruiting | Blog Post

 Hiring is a critical component to the success of any growing organization, and employees spend countless hours interviewing potential candidates to find the perfect hire.
+This has changed even more as remote work has become the norm, meaning companies have had to establish a remote interview process alongside their in-person interviews.

 The standard interview process has long gone unchanged.
 A candidate has a first-round phone screen with a recruiter and then moves on to the second interview with the hiring manager, typically over video or in person.
 If the candidate does well, they’re invited to a day of onsite interviews to meet with different members of the team who will grill them on their experience, expertise, and personality traits.